szczyglis-dev/py-gpt/README.md

 **IPython:** Starting from version `2.4.13`, it is highly recommended to adopt the new option: `IPython`, which offers significant improvements over previous workflows.
 IPython provides a robust environment for executing code within a kernel, allowing you to maintain the state of your session by preserving the results of previous commands.
 This feature is particularly useful for iterative development and data analysis, as it enables you to build upon prior computations without starting from scratch.
 Moreover, IPython supports the use of magic commands, such as `!pip install <package_name>`, which facilitate the installation of new packages directly within the session.
 This capability streamlines the process of managing dependencies and enhances the flexibility of your development environment.
 Overall, IPython offers a more efficient and user-friendly experience for executing and managing code.

-To use IPython, Docker must be installed on your system.
+To use IPython in sandbox mode, Docker must be installed on your system.

 You can find the installation instructions here: https://docs.docker.com/engine/install/